 Three photos of the same slice of agate but each looks slightly different because of the lighting.
 In our first shot this agate slice was standing against a dark background and we subsequently moved it onto white, in the second it was photographed on white and is lit up from behind.
 Our third photo was taken with it laying flat on a light coloured surface.
-The reason for the dramatic change in colour is because agate is translucent hence its apperance can change dramatically depending on the angle of the light.
+The reason for the dramatic change in colour is because agate is generally translucent hence its appearance can change dramatically depending on the angle of the light.

 Weight (grams): 320